Winter wedding photography and how to get the most out of it

 Bring your coat!
-If you do want to go outside for some photographs (and I would always encourage it, where ever possible), it’s great to be able to pop your coat on in between shots.
+If you do want to go outside for some photographs it’s great to be able to pop your coat on in between shots.
 You might even want to nominate a member of the wedding party to be the official coat carrier.
-You might even want a little splash of something in a hipflask…
+Maybe bring a little splash of something in a hip-flask…

 Head for the decorations

 For your engagement shoot look for venues that feature dramatic Christmas decoration displays, to create a colourful backdrop.
 As an alternative, wedding photography in bustling crowds and unusual locations brimming with light can lift a winter engagement shoot into a warm and vibrant scene.